 I suppose we cannot know.
 But we do know that God spoke to them in amazingly clear and directive ways.

 Might this new year be one of many “epiphanies”?

 Are we prepared to hear the voice of God is strange and unusual ways?

-At the same time ready to discover God in the commonplace, in arts, culture, and sciences.
-It has become clear to me that God desires to be discovered in all and through all things.
-He is self-revealing God and we should not limit him by our own expectations and limitations.
+It has become clear to me that God desires to be discovered in all, and through all things.
+He is a self-revealing God, and we should not box God in by our own expectations and limitations.
 God will come to us.
 The question is…we will let him on his own terms?